bennuttall/12-TDDs-of-Christmas/7-template-engine/README.md

 # 7. Template Engine

 Write a "template engine" meaning a way to transform template strings, "Hello {$name}" into "instanced" strings.
 To do that a variable->value mapping must be provided.
-For example, if name="Cenk" and the template string is "Hello {$name}" the result would be "Hello Cenk".
+For example, if name="Bill" and the template string is "Hello {$name}" the result would be "Hello Bill".

 - Should evaluate template single variable expression:

-        mapOfVariables.put("name","Cenk");
+        mapOfVariables.put("name","Bill");
         templateEngine.evaluate("Hello {$name}", mapOfVariables)
-        => "Hello Cenk"
+        => "Hello Bill"

 - Should evaluate template with multiple expressions:

-        mapOfVariables.put("firstName","Cenk");
+        mapOfVariables.put("firstName","Bill");
-        mapOfVariables.put("lastName","Civici");
+        mapOfVariables.put("lastName","Clay");
         templateEngine.evaluate("Hello {$firstName} {$lastName}", mapOfVariables);
-        => "Hello Cenk Civici"
+        => "Hello Bill Clay"

 - Should give error if template variable does not exist in the map: